Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 * Insert four 6mm bolts into a 40mm MakerBeam.
 * Fasten two L-brackets to the MakerBeam with two lock nuts each.

-Repeat these steps four times to create four corner posts.
+Repeat these steps three times to create four corner posts.

 .. image:: /Images/Kits/kit_camera_slider_step30_350.jpg
    :scale: 100 %